 Is Crypto Trading Legal in India?

-India is one of the largest and fastest-growing markets for cryptocurrencies, with millions of users and hundreds of startups involved in the sector.
-However, the legal status of cryptocurrency trading in India remains unclear and uncertain, as the government and the central bank have issued conflicting and ambiguous statements and policies over the years.
+India is one of the largest markets for cryptocurrencies.
+However, the legal status of crypto trading remains unclear due to conflicting statements and policies from the government and central bank.

 Conflicting Statements from RBI and Supreme Court